FSU Community Supervisor Resources

 - In addition, we prefer that you have a minimum of three years of experience post Master’s degree (CF is included in these three years).

-Our School uses the CALIPSO (Clinical Assessment of Learning Inventory of Performance Streamlined Office Operations) web-based application to manage student clock hours and performance.
+Our School uses a combination of CALIPSO (Clinical Assessment of Learning Inventory of Performance Streamlined Office Operations) and Exxat Prism for our DL Cohort 2024 students.
+You will complete basic intake forms and time-on-site forms (TimeSheets; TimeOff forms) via Exxat Prism (provided to you via email link from Exxat Prism).
 You will review and approve clock hours weekly; as well as complete a mid-term and final evaluation using CALIPSO.
+You will need an account in Calipso which our team will help you establish.

-- Each University has a unique CALIPSO account.
+Each University has a unique CALIPSO account.
 Here is the link to the FSU CALIPSO website: FSU CALIPSO Login Page

 - CALIPSO Supervisor Instructions SLP - 22Sep23: Guidance for how to use CALIPSO